Dosage form: cream

 Doses of 125 to 250 mg/kg, administered intraperitoneally, have been shown to induce chromosomal aberrations and changes in chromosome organization of spermatogonia in rats.
 Spermatogonial differentiation was also inhibited by fluorouracil, resulting in transient infertility.
 However, in studies with a strain of mouse which is sensitive to the induction of sperm head abnormalities after exposure to a range of chemical mutagens and carcinogens, fluorouracil was inactive at oral doses of 5 to 80 mg/kg/day.
 In female rats, fluorouracil administered intraperitoneally at doses of 25 and 50 mg/kg during the preovulatory phase of oogenesis significantly reduced the incidence of fertile matings, delayed the development of preimplantation and postimplantation embryos, increased the incidence of preimplantation lethality and induced chromosomal anomalies in these embryos.
 Single-dose intravenous and intraperitoneal injections of 5-fluorouracil have been reported to kill differentiated spermatogonia and spermatocytes (at 500 mg/kg) and to produce abnormalities in spermatids (at 50 mg/kg) in mice.

-It is not known whether Fluorouracil 5% Topical Cream is excreted in human milk.
+It is not known whether fluorouracil is excreted in human milk.
 Because there is some systemic absorption of fluorouracil after topical administration (see CLINICAL PHARMACOLOGY), because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue use of the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in children have not been established.

-The most frequent adverse reactions to Fluorouracil 5% Topical Cream occur locally and are often related to an extension of the pharmacological activity of the drug.
-These include burning, crusting, allergic contact dermatitis, pruritus, scarring, rash, soreness, and ulceration.
-Ulcerations, other local reactions, cases of miscarriage, and a birth defect (ventricular septal defect) have been reported when Fluorouracil 5% Topical Cream was applied to mucous membrane areas.
+The most frequent adverse reactions to fluorouracil occur locally and are often related to an extension of the pharmacological activity of the drug.
+These include burning, crusting, allergic contact dermatitis, pruritus, scarring, rash, soreness and ulceration.
+Ulcerations, other local reactions, cases of miscarriage and a birth defect (ventricular septal defect) have been reported when fluorouracil was applied to mucous membrane areas.
 Leukocytosis is the most frequent hematological side effect.

 Although a causal relationship is remote, other adverse reactions which have been reported infrequently are: